 In the U.K., it’s also called “squash” and is a non-alcoholic fruit concentrate that’s used to make flavored waters or fruit soda.

-There are countless different recipes—the easiest call for simply steeping sugar, fruit, and vodka in a jar for a couple months, occasionally shaking it so the sugar dissolves—but this cordial recipe seems to be in line with my beloved blackberry liqueur.
+There are countless different recipes—the easiest call for simply steeping sugar, fresh fruit, and vodka in a large mason jar for a couple months, occasionally shaking it so the sugar dissolves—but this cordial recipe seems to be in line with my beloved blackberry liqueur.
 It’s still more of a template, as you can use any berries or stone fruit you prefer, and add spices if you want.
 You can even try other spirits, like brandy or gin, as well as vary the quantity of ingredients, depending on how much cordial you want to end up with.

 This is the basic formula for about one quart of cordial, which you can scale up or down as desired.